Skip to Main Content

 1. Right-click the object you wish to caption and select Insert Caption… from the pop-up menu.
 To get this option for tables, you can hover your cursor over the table and right-click the crosshair icon that appears at the top-left corner of the table.

-2. In the window that appears, select the label that applies to the object you have selected (e.g. “Figure” or “Table”) and select the positioning of the caption (e.g. above or below the object).
+2. In the window that appears, select the label that applies to the object you have selected (e.g. “Figure” or “Table”) and select the position of the caption (above or below the object).
 You can click the "New Label..." button if you wish to create a different label (such as "Maps" or "Appendix Figures")

 3. Type your text in the Caption: field.
-This field has a 250-character limit, so if your caption is longer than that, you should refrain from adding it here, and instead add it after you've inserted the caption – Step 6)
+This field has a 250-character limit, so if your caption is longer than that, you should instead add it after you've inserted the caption – Step 6)

 4. To include the chapter number in your caption (e.g. “Figure 3-2” or “Table 2.1”), you need to have set up your Heading 1 style first (see Automatic Chapter and Subsection Numbering), as we've done in our template.
-This is the only way Word understands where each chapter starts; otherwise, you will get an error.
-If you’ve done that, then in the Caption window,
+This is the only way Word understands which chapter you're in; otherwise, you will get an error.
+If you’ve done that, then:

 • Select the separator (hyphen, comma, etc...) you wish to have between your chapter number and the caption number and click OK.